benswift/Mini-Conf/scripts/README.md

 ## use

-1. audio/video files go in this folder, with the filename `UID.{mp4,mkv,mov,m4v,avi,wav,aif}`
+1. audio/video files go in any folder with the filename `<UID>.{mp4,mkv,mov,m4v,avi,wav,aif}`, where `<UID>` is the paper/performance UID

+2. change `media_path` at the top of `process_videos.py` to point to that folder

-2. run the `process_videos.py` script, calling the desired function (e.g.
+3. run the `process_videos.py` script, calling the desired function (e.g.
    `make_media()` or `make_session_video()` as appropriate)

-3. when complete (might take a while) the output will be in `processed/`
+4. when complete (might take a while) the output will be in `processed/`

 ### rclone

-The media files are currently stored in a shared folder on cloudstor.
+The media files are currently also stored in a shared folder on cloudstor.
 If you've got something like this in your `.config/rclone/rclone.conf`:

 ```config
 [cloudstor]